djpiper28/fantom/README.md

 # F@ntom
-F@ntom is a FOSS service that let's you control your systemd from your phone, web browser or, from the pc application.
+F@ntom is a FOSS service that let's you control your system from your phone, web browser or, from the pc application.
+It is a lightweight tool for linux machines that have systemd and, is perfect for things such as home servers or raspberry pis.

 **F@ntom is currently under development and is expected to be finished in a long time.**